theopn/theopn.github.io/content/writing/2023-10-17-use-mention-quasiquote-func-pl.md

 I will go ahead and collect my sweet SWE salary.
 Well, wait, Quasi-quotation is a concept in computer science too!

-In Lisp (in Common Lisp and Scheme), we have [quasiquote](), the adoption of philosophical quasi-quotation in metaprogramming.
+In Lisp (in Common Lisp, Scheme, Racket), we have quasiquote, the adoption of philosophical quasi-quotation in metaprogramming.

 ```scheme
 '(1 2 x)   ;  ==> (list 1 2 x)